-I backup my posts by downloading the text markup files and the MySQL database dump files to my desktop Linux server.
-At the point, I know that I own my content.
+I backup my posts to my desktop Linux server by downloading the text markup files and the MySQL database dump files.
+At that point, I know that I own my content.

 I upload my photos mainly to Flickr, which I use as an image storage system.
 I don't care about Flickr's community features.
 I store my images at Flickr, and then I embed them into my web posts, created by one of my web publishing apps.

 I download my photos to a hard drive and burn them to DvDs.
-At the point, I know that I own my photos.
+At that point, I know that I own my photos.
 Same for videos.

-When I setup a Tor .onion site on my Linux desktop computer that resides in my home, that's truly owning my content.
+When I created a Tor .onion site on my Linux desktop computer, which resides in my home, then that's truly owning my content.

 "If you aren't paying for something, then you aren't the customer.
 You're the product being sold."